Yale-EEB723/finalproject/README.md

 agalma catalog all
 ```

 If upon doing this you get an error saying "sqlite3.DatabaseError: database disk image is malformed," then this catalog has been corrupted.
 Hopefully you have a backup and it isn't the backup that's corrupted.
-If you don't however, run the following code through sqlite3 to double check that it's corrupted:
+If you don't however, rest easy that this happened to me first and I've already figured out how to fix the problem.
+First, run the following code through sqlite3 to double check that it's corrupted:

 ```
 sqlite3 agalma.sqlite "PRAGMA integrity_check"